 Francis, Elaine J., Charles Lam, Carol Chun Zheng, John Hitz, and Stephen Matthews.
 2015.
 Resumptive pronouns, structural complexity, and the elusive distinction between grammar and performance: evidence from Cantonese.
-Accepted for publication in Lingua. [manuscript]
+Lingua 162: 56-81. [manuscript] [abstract and full text]

 Francis, Elaine J. and Laura A. Michaelis.
 2014.Why move?
 How weight and discourse factors combine to predict relative clause extraposition in English.
 Edith Moravcsik, Andrej Malchukov, and Brian MacWhinney.
 Eds.
 Competing Motivations in Grammar and Usage, pp. 70-87.
 Oxford: Oxford University Press. [manuscript]

 Huber, Jessica E., Meghan Darling, and Elaine J. Francis.
 2012.
 Impact of typical aging and Parkinson’s disease on the relationship among breath pausing, syntax, and punctuation.
 American Journal of Speech-Language Pathology 21: 368-379.

 Francis, Elaine J. 2011.
 Constraining mismatch in grammar and in sentence comprehension: The role of default correspondences.
 Pragmatics and Autolexical Grammar: In Honor of Jerry Sadock, ed. by Etsuyo Yuasa, Tista Bagchi, and Katharine Beals, John Benjamins, pp. 279-298. [manuscript]